Blazemeter/jmeter-http2-plugin/README.md

 To make use of Basic preemptive authentication results, make sure to create and set the property `httpJettyClient.auth.preemptive` to true in the jmeter.properties file.

+## Buffer capacity
+By default, the size of the downloaded resources is set to 2 MB (2097152 bytes) but, the limit can be increased by adding the `httpJettyClient.maxBufferSize` property on the jmeter.properties file in bytes.